taijiweb/domcom/README.md

 * never pollute the dom because of the framework itself

-* good browser compatiblity, even wieh IE 6, 7, 8
+* good browser compatiblity, even with IE 6, 7, 8

 * no dependencies, no polyfill, no immutable data, no companion libraries is necessary